bandframework/rose/README.md

 from within the project root directory.

+## Testing

+ROSE uses `pytest` for testing.
+To run the tests, simply run `pytest` from the project root directory.

 ## Usage

 To emulate an interaction, you will make an `Interaction` class, or something similar.
 Then you will typically make a `ScatteringAmplitudeEmulator`, which will train an emulator to emulate elastic cross sections.